Every woman should know that removing makeup is crucial for healthy and nice-looking skin. It prevents breakouts and clogged pores.

 Coconut oil is gentle and also smells great.
 Do a patch test if you’re unsure how your skin will react.
 Do you know that coconut oil can dissolve waterproof mascara or similar “stubborn” products?

 4. Baby Oil

-If you have a baby or like the smell of the baby products, you can now use them instead of classic makeup remover.
-Baby oil can actually remove all your makeup without irritations.
+If you have a baby or like the smell of baby products, you can now use them instead of classic makeup removers.
+Baby oil can actually remove all your makeup without irritation.
 Since it is formulated for babies, it shouldn’t do anything to harm your skin barrier.

 Massage the oil gently in circles.

 Jojoba oil is a perfect option for women who have extremely oily skin.
 Like witch hazel, jojoba oil is a wise choice because it’s a bit more watery and doesn’t leave that greasy feeling.